Vintage military aircraft collide mid-air at Dallas air show – KION546

 Authorities responded to the incident at Dallas Executive Airport, Jason Evans with Dallas Fire-Rescue told CNN on Saturday.

+The number of casualties in the crash was still not confirmed later on Saturday afternoon, according to Dallas Mayor Eric Johnson.

-There are currently more than 40 fire rescue units on scene, the agency’s active incidents page shows.
+There were more than 40 fire rescue units on scene after the collision, the agency’s active incidents page shows.

+In a Saturday afternoon news conference, Hank Coates, president and CEO of the Commemorative Air Force, told reporters the B-17 “normally has a crew of four to five.
+That was what was on the aircraft,” while the P-63 is a “single-piloted fighter type aircraft.”

+“I can tell you that it was normally crewed,” Coates said.
+“I cannot release the number of people in the manifest or the names on the manifest until I’m released to do so by the NTSB.”

 The Commemorative Air Force identified both aircraft as being out of Houston.